 Michigan’s Heritage Park

 Michigan’s Heritage Park at Hilt’s Landing is a perfect family activity, promising an outdoor adventure for all ages.
 Your tour will take you through 10,000 years of Michigan History in a natural woodland setting near Whitehall in northern Muskegon County.
-“Make and Take” vintage crafts are part of the experience!
+“Make and Take” vintage crafts such as candle dipping are part of the experience!